-To practice as a NatHERS Accredited Assessor, you must maintain your accreditation with one of two Assessor Accrediting Organisations (AAOs) operating nationally.
+To practice as a NatHERS Accredited Assessor, you must maintain your accreditation with one of three Assessor Accrediting Organisations (AAOs) operating nationally.

 For further information on becoming a NatHERS Accredited Assessor, see the following fact sheets:

 As requirements differ between states, you should also contact your relevant state building regulator about any additional requirements for your state or territory.